 If there isn't a call light, then there should always, always be someone with the patient.
 You never know what might happen when your back is turned.
 Of course you won't be able to be there constantly so you should ask for help.
 Don't just assume they will stay put if you tell them to.

 Some patients really struggle dealing with being on bedrest.
+It can really make them feel helpless and vulnerable.
+They may even become irritable at times for no apparent reason.
 If they seem to be having a hard time, try to comfort them.
 It's hard to imagine what it's like staying in one spot for that long until you've done it yourself.
 Do whatever you can to support them and encourage them to rest.

 Your patient may be in a lot of pain.
+Click here for more information on pain management.
 You should do your best to make them as comfortable as possible.
 Other than giving them prescribed pain medication and letting them rest, you can also help by keeping them occupied.
 Have conversations with them, play a game with them, or simply watch television with them.
 Whatever they like to do, try to make it happen.
 This is your time to really be a caring caregiver.